Max of 8 people

 Moderate to Difficult

 Next, we visit another set of Inca Ruins.
 The ruins of Moray are a great example of how advanced the Incas were for that period.
 Even though they did not build initial structure, they did however see the opportunity to use this as a natural ¨greenhouse¨.
 Each layer has different temperatures, they used these different micro-climates to test the optimum growing point of their crops.
 They brought in different samples of soil from the Empire to achieve maximum results.
 The sun also hit each level at different angles, making sun absorption different at every section, they also built an intricate irrigation system.
-The locals were still using this for farming until it was reserved for tourism in the 70s.
+The locals of this area were using this for their own farming until it was reserved for tourism in the 70s.

 Here you spend the night at your hotel in Ollantaytambo, ready to start the Inca Trail the next day.

 An early start to an exciting day; you will leave the hotel with your guide at 5:30am.
 When you arrive at the train station, you will receive your lunch to add to your daypack.
 Your train departs Ollantaytambo at 6:10am and you will have just over an hour on the train to enjoy the passing scenery and enjoy your breakfast.

 You get off the train at the famous Km104, where your trek begins!
 (2,000m/6,560 ft. above sea level).
 After crossing the Urubamba River on a picturesque foot bridge, you will show your passport at the checkpoint and visit your first Inca site.
 The first hour and a half of this trek is a gentle upward climb.
 Along the way you will stop at several outlooks where you have an expansive view of the Urubamba River.
 You also pass through several microclimates, including a cloud forest, so be ready for damp or even rain at any season of the year.
 The following hour and a half of the trek is a slightly steeper uphill with a beautiful waterfall as your reward at the end!